Section #70734 - GCMW 102

 In GCMW 102 you will learn the basics of Web design: how to create your pages, how to optimize your graphics for use on your pages and how to upload your pages to a server so that they will be available for everyone to see.
 We will use the state-of-art Web Design tool used most often by Professionals, Adobe Dreamweaver.
-In addition we will cover such topics as how to create interactive Web forms, how to find a host, how to register a domain name, and how to get your site listed in the search engines.
+In addition we will cover such topics as how to create interactive Web forms, how to find a host, and how to register a domain name.

 For work at home, this class requires Adobe Dreamweaver CC .

 After you enroll in class, you are eligible for Academic Prices on software.
 (Note: When you purchase this software at academic prices, you are getting complete versions of the programs.
 You need not worry about reduced functionality.
 The difference between the Academic version of Dreamweaver and the Full version is in the licensing.
 The academic version is only licensed for academic or private use.
 The regular version is licensed for commercial use.)
 Adobe is also offering good prices on bundles many of the popular Adobe products such as Photoshop and Illustrator.

 Other software that you will need are the free Adobe Acrobat Reader and an unzipping (decompression) program such as the free Stuffit Expander to unzip files.
 You will probably already have an unzipping program on your computer.

 If you are on the waiting list, or would like to be on the waiting list, you should email the teacher so that she can contact you if there are openings.
 The teacher's email address is: firstname.lastname@example.org.